-6.1.1 Paragraph 9 of the NPPF discusses the need to ensure 'widening of the choice of high quality homes'.
-Paragraph 47 of the NPPF focuses on the need to 'boost significantly the supply of housing' with paragraph 49 setting out that 'housing applications should be considered in the context of the

-- 6.1.2 Policy ADPP1 identifies the District Settlement Hierarchy where new development will be focused, primarily on previously developed land. - 6.1.3 Policy ADPP5 provides that landscape protection is of paramount importance within the North Wessex Downs AONB.
+- 6.1.1 Paragraph 9 of the NPPF discusses the need to ensure 'widening of the choice of high quality homes'.
+Paragraph 47 of the NPPF focuses on the need to 'boost significantly the supply of housing' with paragraph 49 setting out that 'housing applications should be considered in the context of the presumption in favour of sustainable development'.
+Paragraph 50 focuses on the delivery of a 'wide choice of high quality homes' and creating 'sustainable inclusive and mixed communities'.
+With regard to the supply of new homes, paragraph 52 recognises the opportunities to plan for larger scale development including 'extensions to existing villages' - 6.1.2 Policy ADPP1 identifies the District Settlement Hierarchy where new development will be focused, primarily on previously developed land. - 6.1.3 Policy ADPP5 provides that landscape protection is of paramount importance within the North Wessex Downs AONB.
 The North Wessex AONB has a statutory designation under the Countryside and Rights of Way Act 2000.
 Section 82 Countryside and Rights of Way Act 2000 confirms the primary purpose of the AONB designation is conserving and enhancing the natural beauty of the area.
 The Countryside and Rights of Way Act 2000 places a general duty on public bodies to have regard to the purpose of conserving and enhancing the natural beauty of the AONB in exercising or performing any functions in relation to, or so as to affect, land in the AONB.
-Specific to planning, the NPPF states that great weight should be given to conserving landscape and scenic beauty in the AONB, which has the highest status of protection in relation to landscape and scenic beauty. - 6.1.4 The application site is located partly within the settlement boundary with the settlement line dissecting the site.
+Specific to planning, the NPPF states that great weight should be given to conserving landscape and scenic beauty in the AONB, which has the highest status of protection in relation to landscape and scenic beauty. - 6.1.4 The application site is located mostly within the reviewed settlement boundary with the settlement line dissecting the site.
 Policy C1 (location of new housing in the countryside) of the HSADPD provides a presumption in favour of the development. - 6.1.5 According to the area delivery plan policies of the WBCS, allocations in the spatial areas will be made adjacent to existing settlement boundaries which will be re-drawn through the HSADPD.
 Policies ADPP1 and ADPP5 provide the spatial strategy for the AONB within West Berkshire.
 Together with Policy CS1 they are guiding the allocation of housing sites across the district outside the existing settlement boundaries through the HSADPD. - 6.1.6 The role of the HSADPD is to allocate a number of non-strategic sites across the district.
 The application site is included within the adopted HSADPD.

-The objective of the HSADPD is to allocate the most sustainable nonstrategic sites based on the technical evidence and the SA/SEA and in accordance with the housing distribution as set out in the spatial strategy of the Core Strategy. - 6.1.7 Policy GS1 of the HSADPD is a general site policy applicable to all allocations.
+The objective of the HSADPD is to allocate the most sustainable nonstrategic sites based on the technical evidence and the SA/SEA and in accordance with the housing distribution as set out in the spatial strategy of the Core Strategy.

+- 6.1.7 Policy GS1 of the HSADPD is a general site policy applicable to all allocations.
 It seeks to ensure comprehensive developments and several requirements which are generally applicable to all sites.
-The proposed development complies with this policy, or is capable of doing so by condition. - 6.1.8 Policy HAS 22 of the HSADPD is the site specific policy for the application site.
+The proposed development complies with this policy, or is capable of doing so by condition. - 6.1.8 Policy HSA 22 of the HSADPD is the site specific policy for the application site.
 The full policy is set out below together with its associated plan: